 How Does the Final SEC Rule Differ from the Proposed Rule?

-The SEC’s final climate disclosure rule represents a significant departure from the original proposal, reflecting a more measured approach in response to public feedback.
-The final rule notably omits the requirement for companies to disclose Scope 3 greenhouse gas (GHG) emissions, which pertain to indirect emissions in a company’s value chain.
-Additionally, the financial statement disclosure requirements have been scaled back, providing companies with more time to implement the disclosures and related assurance requirements.
+The SEC’s final climate disclosure rule, adopted in March 2024, represents a significant departure from the original 2022 proposal — reflecting a more measured approach in response to over 16,000 public comment letters.
+The final rule notably omits the requirement for companies to disclose Scope 3 greenhouse gas (GHG) emissions, which pertain to indirect emissions across a company’s value chain.
+Additionally, financial statement disclosure requirements have been scaled back, and companies were given more time to implement disclosures and related assurance requirements.

-A key change is the introduction of a materiality qualifier for Scope 1 and 2 GHG emissions information, as well as other climate risk disclosures.
-This means that companies are only required to report these emissions if they are considered material to investors.
-The final rule also removes the line-item disclosure requirement that was meant to show the impact of transition activities on a company’s bottom line.
+A key change is the introduction of a materiality qualifier for Scope 1 and 2 GHG emissions disclosures, as well as other climate risk disclosures.
+This means companies are only required to report these emissions if they are considered material to investors — a threshold that introduces significant judgment and inconsistency across issuers.
+The final rule also removes the line-item disclosure requirement showing the impact of transition activities on a company’s financials.

 Public Consensus on the SEC’s Climate Disclosure Rule Update